knulli-cfw/knulli.org/docs/configure/patches-and-overlays.md

 ### If required: Create overlay manually

 Some **patch installers** implicitly create or update the **overlay**.
 However, some do not.
-If you are not sure whether the patch you applied created an overlay, you better do it yourself.
+If your patch did **not** come with a patch installer, if you want to patch in your **own modifications**, or if you are not sure whether the patch you applied created an overlay, you better do it yourself.
 To do so, establish a SSH connection (as explained in the [SSH](../ssh) section) and execute the following command:
 ```
 batocera-save-overlay
 ```